 - The architecture of the collective, with a "hub" of founding shows based in Boston and a growing set of member shows based in other "spoke" cities.

-We stand for compelling storytelling built around strong ideas, with high production quality and skillful sound design.
+We stand for great storytelling built around strong ideas, with compelling hosts, high production quality, and skillful sound design.
 We support one another through co-promotion and a free exchange of editing and business advice and professional (and emotional!) support.
 We take inspiration from the success of pioneering podcast collectives such as Radiotopia and The Heard.